 The 10th annual competition began with students from English classes filling the John F. Kennedy Auditorium; over the course of four class periods.
-The lights dimmed and emcees Grant Wills and Jaqleen Stepter (c/o 2019) introduced visiting judges, and Kening judges, and Kennedy alumni, Henry Adkisson, Matthew Allen, and Quest Sandel.
+The lights dimmed and emcees Grant Wills and Jaqleen Stepter (c/o 2019) introduced visiting judges, and Kennedy alumni, Henry Adkisson, Matthew Allen, and Quest Sandel.